PEter Hum's Ordinary Heroes

 As a composer, Mike won the 2014 Juno Award for his album Notes on Montreal, a critically acclaimed tour-de-force, featuring his lyrics, and compositions.
 It was inspired by the great literature set in Montreal (Michel Tremblay, Gabrielle Roy etc.) and sung by Sienna Dahlen.

 Mike’s 2015 solo release, Miniatures delighted audiences across Canada, creating the effect of a small group with only his voice and his guitar.
 Mike has a master’s degree from McGill University, and studied privately in New York City with one of the fathers of jazz guitar, Jim Hall.
 Mike has taught at McGill, Western Washington and Carleton universities, and speaks frequently at other music schools.
+HE is now on faculty at Selkirk College in B.C.
 He is the proud father of two daughters, Kelly and Abby.

 Mike's website is here.